 The additional 20% tax does not apply to distributions made after the account beneficiary:

 If any of the exceptions apply to any of the distributions included on line 16, check the box on line 17a.
 Enter on line 17b only 20% (0.20) of any amount included on line 16 that does not meet any of the exceptions.

 You turned age 63 in 2019 and received a distribution from an HSA that is included in income.
 Do not check the box on line 17a because you (the account beneficiary) did not meet the age exception for the distribution.
 Enter 20% of the amount from line 16 on line 17b.

 You turned age 65 in 2019.
 You received distributions that are included in income both before and after you turned age 65.
 Check the box on line 17a because the additional 20% tax does not apply to the distributions made after the date you turned age 65.
 However, the additional 20% tax does apply to the distributions made on or before the date you turned age 65.
 Enter on line 17b, 20% of the amount of these distributions included in line 16.

 Use Part III to figure any income and additional tax that must be reported on Schedule 1 (Form 1040 or 1040-SR) and Schedule 2 (Form 1040 or 1040-SR) or Form 1040-NR for failure to be an eligible individual during the testing period for:

 A qualified HSA funding distribution (see the Instructions for line 10, earlier).

-You can use the Line 3 Limitation Chart and Worksheet for the year the contribution was made to determine the contribution you could have made if the last-month rule did not apply.
+You can use the Line 3 Limitation Chart and Worksheet (in these instructions) for the year the contribution was made to determine the contribution you could have made if the last-month rule did not apply.
 Enter on line 18 the excess of the amount contributed over the redetermined amount.
 Examples of this computation are in Pub.
 969.